-Not only did I find her recipe while digging through old photos, I came upon one of our family dinners — and her rhubarb and strawberry side dish.
+Not only did I find her recipe while digging through old photos, I came upon one of our family dinners — and her rhubarb recipe.
 Oh, and that’s my dad, Bob — the best dad in the world, who is practically drooling in anticipation of what’s to come.
 (Bernice is serving her famous brisket… I’ll post her recipe soon.
 If you want to be the first to get it, subscribe to our newsletter.)

-So, her rhubarb and strawberry compote tastes like pure spring and it’s truly the perfect side or dessert — but most of all, it reminds me of being a kid.
+So, her rhubarb recipe tastes like pure spring and it’s truly the perfect side or dessert — but most of all, it reminds me of being a kid.
 (And here’s something else: it’s as easy to make as my 4-minute no-peel applesauce.)

 Just three ingredients: rhubarb

 It’s gorgeous and sweet and it makes me happy… I think you’ll agree.
 Serve it as a side dish with ham or turkey or even serve it at breakfast over crepes or french toast — it’s something different that everyone loves and will appreciate.
 Oh… it’s also a perfect dessert, topped over vanilla ice cream or cheesecake…

 - Prime rhubarb season is April to June.
 A good rule of thumb is to pick your rhubarb no later than July 4th.

 - Rhubarb plants are dormant during the fall and winter.

 - If you try to harvest your rhubarb too late, the stalks might get frost damage and be inedible.

 How do you know when rhubarb is ready?